matteodales/CooperativePliableLasso/README.md

 ```

 #### Using the svreg Package (Alternative)
 Otherwise, the alternative implementation of pliable lasso in the <tt>svreg</tt> package by Kim et al. can be used.
-This package is fully implemented in R, and although it may increase computational time due to the lack of Fortran subroutines, it provides a valid alternative.
+This package is fully implemented in R and available at [https://github.com/Tanya-Garcia-Lab/svreg/](https://github.com/Tanya-Garcia-Lab/svreg/), and although it may increase computational time due to the lack of Fortran subroutines, it provides a valid alternative.
 The package can be installed from the available GitHub through the command

 ```R
 devtools::install_github("Tanya-Garcia-Lab/svreg")